opentelekomcloud-docs/sandbox/api-ref/source/classic/lb.rst

 Function
 ^^^^^^^^

-This API is used to create a load balancer.
+This API is used to create a load balancer. ** Here is my comment **

 URI
 ^^^